Sites: CDL-Atlanta, CDL-Paris, CDL-Seattle, CDL-Toronto

-Dr. Kundtz has a Master’s in Electrical Engineering and Ph.D. in Physics from Duke University.
+Nathan has a master’s in electrical engineering and PhD in physics from Duke University.
 His work has covered topics in low-temperature condensed matter physics as well as metamaterials and microwave devices.
-He has authored or co-authored more than 40 patents and patent applications as well as over 30 peer reviewed publications; including award-winning doctoral research.
-Dr. Kundtz is currently an adjunct assistant professor of Electrical Engineering at Duke University, a member of the Duke University Graduate School Board of Visitors.
+He has authored or co-authored more than 40 patents and patent applications as well as over 30 peer reviewed publications, including award-winning doctoral research.
+Nathan is currently an adjunct assistant professor of electrical rngineering at Duke University and a member of the Duke University Graduate School Board of Visitors.